alovajs/alova/README.md

   }
 );
 ```
-> ⚠️Note: The `Method` object only stores the information required for the request, but it does not send a request, but needs to send a request through `use hook`, which is different from `axios`.
+> ⚠️Note: The `Method` instance only stores the information required for the request, but it does not send a request, but needs to send a request through `use hook`, which is different from `axios`.

 ### Request method type
 `Alova` provides abstract objects including seven request methods: GET, POST, PUT, DELETE, HEAD, OPTIONS, and PATCH.
 For the specific usage, please read [Advanced-Request Method Details](#Request Method Details).

 ### Set request timeout
 `alova` provides global and request-level timeout settings.
-After the global request timeout is set, all `Method` objects created by `alova` will inherit this setting.
+After the global request timeout is set, all `Method` instances created by `alova` will inherit this setting.
 ```javascript
 // Globally set the request timeout const alovaInstance = createAlova({